Lung Cancer

 The lungs are a pair of sponge-like cone shaped organs in the chest.
 These are part of our respiratory system.
 The left lung is smaller because the heart occupies space on left side.
-The lungs are slightly different from each other; Right lung has three lobes, whereas the left one has two lobes.
-They are covered by a thin covering called ‘pleura’ which protects and helps lungs move back and forth as they expand and contract during breathing.A thin, dome-shaped muscle below the lungs called ‘diaphragm’ separates the chest from abdomen.
+The lungs are slightly different on each side; Right lung has three lobes, whereas the left lung has two lobes.
+Lungs are covered by a thin covering called ‘pleura’ which protects and helps lungs move back and forth as they expand and contract during breathing.A thin, dome-shaped muscle below the lungs called ‘diaphragm’ separates the chest from the abdomen.
 The diaphragm moves up and down during breathing forcing air in and out of the lungs.

 Main function of the lungs is to exchange gases between the air we breathe and the blood.
 When we breathe in (inhale), oxygen enters into the body through the lungs and when we breathe out (exhale) carbon dioxide is sent out of the body.

-Air enters the lungs through nose or mouth via windpipe (trachea) which divides into two airways going into the right and left lung each.
+Air enters the lungs through nose or mouth via windpipe (trachea) which divides into two airways going into right and left lungs.
 These airways are called ‘bronchi (singular, bronchus).
-Inside each lung the bronchus divides further into smaller tubes, the ‘secondary bronchi’ which again subdivide into smaller branches called bronchioles.
+Inside each lung the bronchus divides into smaller tubes, the ‘secondary bronchi’ which further subdivide into smaller branches called bronchioles.
 At the end of the bronchioles are tiny air sacs known as ‘alveoli’.
 Many tiny blood vessels that run through these alveoli perform the function of exchange of gases.

-Males predominate with a Male:Female ratio of 4.5:1 and this ratio varies with age and smoking status.
+Males predominate with a M:F ration of 4.5:1 and this ratio varies with age and smoking status.

-The ratio increases progressively upto 51-60 years and then remains the same.
+The ratio increased progressively upto 51-60 years and then remained same.

 The smoker to non-smoker ratio is high up to 20:1 in various studies.

-Tobacco Use: Tobacco use in any form is harmful, whether smoked or smokeless.
-Cigarette and beedi smoking is number one risk factor for lung cancer [7,8].
-Smokeless tobacco use is also associated with cancers of the lip, oral cavity, pharynx, digestive, respiratory and intrathoracic organs [7].
+Tobacco Smoking: Tobacco use in any form is harmful, whether smoked or smokeless.
+Cigarette and beedi smoking is the number one risk factor for lung cancer [7,8].
+Smokeless tobacco use is associated with cancers of the lip, oral cavity, pharynx, digestive, respiratory and intrathoracic organs [7].
 The toxic chemicals in tobacco damage the cells in the lungs, causing them cells to grow abnormally [8].

 Cigarette smoking increases a person’s chance of getting lung cancer by 15 to 30 times and these persons are more likely to die from lung cancer than people who do not smoke [9].
 Lung cancer risk increases with the number of cigarettes smoked each day and with increasing duration of time the person has been smoking.
 The risk decreases if the person quits smoking [7,10].